Media & Press Center – RetirementMandate.com

 There is a way out — and it’s simpler than most business owners think.

 Employers who already offer a qualified retirement plan — such as a 401(k), SIMPLE IRA, or SEP-IRA — are typically exempt from state mandate enrollment requirements.
 But exempt status is not automatic.
-In New Jersey and most other mandate states, employers must actively file a Certificate of Exemption to avoid penalties — even if they already have a plan in place.
+In New Jersey and most other mandate states, employers must actively certify their exemption with the state program to avoid penalties — even if they already have a plan in place.

-For employers who don’t yet offer a plan, setting up a qualified private retirement program may provide more flexible options than the default state program — and may deliver meaningful tax advantages including tax-deferred contribution limits of up to $70,000 per year (based on 2026 IRS limits; consult a qualified tax advisor).
+For employers who don’t yet offer a plan, setting up a qualified private retirement program may provide more flexible options than the default state program — and may deliver meaningful tax advantages, with tax-deferred contribution limits that can reach $70,000 or more per year (based on current IRS limits; consult a qualified tax advisor).

 “We’re not here to sell anything on the first conversation.
 We’re here because most business owners deserve 15 minutes of clarity before a fine they didn’t see coming costs them thousands of dollars.”